EMAIL - sprokop@7parkavenuefinancial.com

 Factoring Agreements—Comprehend the terms which define the relationship and obligations between the client and the factor.

-CONCLUSION - SMALL BUSINESS INVOICE FACTORING IN CANADA
+CONCLUSION - SMALL BUSINESS RECEIVABLES FACTORING IN CANADA

-Most factoring companies understand that this type of a/r finance solution is generally a temporary one for small businesses that can help businesses grow.
+Most factoring companies understand that this type of A/R financing solution is generally a temporary one for small businesses that can help them grow.
 Factor facilities are acquired to fix a short-term cash flow problem as you work towards accessing more money from traditional lines of credit and business lines from banks.

 In some cases, factoring might be a part of a total asset-based lending solution, which combines the receivables, inventory, equipment, and even real estate into 1 single borrowing facility for more cash access.